 You can also enroll for the exam archive of the MV.
 Here you can find old exams and solutions, you can use these to prepare for your exam.
 You need to me a member of the MV to enroll for this course page.

-You can find more information about blackboard under the ‘My TUDelft’ tab, here you can download several manuals and introduction presentations.
+You can find more information about Brightspace under the ‘My TUDelft’ tab, here you can download several manuals and introduction presentations.

 When you are officially a student of the TU Delft, you will have your own NetID.
 You will need this username and password for almost every ICT facility from the university.
 Webmail, Brightspace, log on at the TU Delft-server, printing, copying, scanning, log on to the TU-internet at home: for all these facilities you will need your NetID.
 If you are a new student, you will receive your NetID and password by mail.
 Normally, your NetID consist of the first letter of your name and your surname.